1. Write something people actually want to read

 Ask yourself why you’re self-publishing.
 If you’re trying to make some moolah (first of all, good luck), you’ll need to make something that looks a little glossier than your average zine so it can be sold at a higher price.
 If it’s simply for fun or to get people reading something you wrote, aim for low production costs so make a lot of copies.
-You is a free, weekly zine that has been running for ten years and takes the form of a brown tuck-shop bag filled with photocopied content.
-Either way, you may want to learn how to use Adobe inDesign to make a more professional looking product.
+You may want to learn how to use Adobe inDesign to make a more professional looking product.

 4. Get acquainted with the Sticky Institute photocopiers (and staff)

-At least for an afternoon or two, the poky little The Sticky Institute in the Degraves underground will become your home.
-An art collective entirely dedicated to producing and selling zines, Sticky makes things affordable (3c per page for black and white photocopying and 45c per page for colour, after a $20 yearly membership).
+Once lockdown ends, head to The Sticky Institute in the Degraves underground.
+This art collective is entirely dedicated to producing and selling zines, Sticky makes things affordable (3c per page for black and white photocopying and 45c per page for colour, after a $20 yearly membership).
 The helpful staff will show you nifty tricks on the photocopier, such as ‘booklet mode’ that does the folding and stapling for you.
-The photocopier is ripe for the picking anytime Sticky’s doors are open, but try to get there close to the opening hour so you don’t get stuck behind some so-and-so printing 500 copies of his spell book zine.
+The photocopier is ripe for the picking anytime Sticky’s doors are open but try to get there close to the opening hour so you don’t get stuck behind some so-and-so printing 500 copies of his spellbook zine.

-5. Find local, independent bookshops willing to stock your product
+5. Reach out to local, independent bookshops and see if they're willing to stock your product

 Not all zine-makers deem a launch party necessary, but it’s a good idea if you’re trying to make your zine a well-known entity.
 By checking out other launches and talking to the makers about how they produced their zine, it will help you become clearer about how you want yours to be received.
 Keep your eyes peeled for details about launch parties on fliers at Sticky, on Melbourne culture websites and online zine forums such as We Make Zines.

-7. Hold your launch party at a bar that doesn’t charge
+7. Hold a post-lockdown launch party at a bar that doesn’t charge